wavefrontHQ/docs/pages/doc/csp_getting_started.md

 ## What Is a VMware Cloud Organization?

 VMware Cloud services uses organizations to provide controlled access to one or more services.
 The VMware Cloud organization is a top-level construct which owns users and cloud services (subscriptions).
 You can have multiple VMware Cloud organizations.
 Users can belong to multiple organizations.
-Multiple services can run in the same or in different organizations.
-For example, you can have a multi-tenat Operations for Applications environment with multiple service instances (tenants) in the same organization.
+Multiple service instances can run in the same or in different organizations.
+For example, you can have a multi-tenant Operations for Applications environment with multiple service instances (tenants) in the same organization.

 {% include note.html content="You can create a VMware Cloud organization only when you are onboarding a new service instance, for example, when you are [starting an Operations for Applications Free Trial](start_trial.html)."%}